760ceb3b9c0ba4872cadf3ce35a7a494/fediiverse/docs/hosting/setup-instructions.md

 # How to set up a fediiverse instance
 This guide is intended for those with some server administration knowledge.

+## Docker
+As an alternative to setting fediiverse up manually, [KiyoNetcat](https://kiyo.ncat.cafe/) has created a [Docker configuration for fediiverse](https://git.craftingcomrades.net/KiyoNetcat/docker-fediiverse) which you may use instead of following these instructions!

 ## Prerequisites
 You need:
 - A domain name that you can create subdomains on.